DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/03_command-reference/system/system-buyram.md

 **Note**: The arguments and options enclosed in square brackets are optional.

 ## Description
-Use this command to buy RAM for a blockchain account on EOSIO.
+Use this command to buy RAM for a blockchain account on DCD.

 ## Command Usage
 The following information shows the different positionals and options you can use with the `dcdcli system buyram` command: